The entire book appears at this link with chapters added after appearing online:

 (Waaaaaaaaaaaaaah!
 Bloo-blooey.
 Hahahaha.)

-Mac raises his arms in triumph, then shuts off the tape
+Mac raises his arms in triumph, shutting off the tape deck.

-player.
-“I will add a few tracks and polish this off later,” he
+“I will add a few tracks and polish this off later,” he aside notes.

-Mac, Tyger, and Armor’s return outside where they sit on
+Mac, Tyger, and Armor’s return outside perching on back

-side steps by the kitchen watching the covered Old Smokey smoke
+steps watching the cover on top of Old Smokey smoke

 like a house on fire.
 Add to this the wonderful aroma of

-barbecuing chicken, ribs, and sausage and one might imaQine the
+barbecuing chicken, ribs, and sausage, one might imagine the

 ambiance of the moment.